sihansun1221/Static-Portfolio-Optimisation-Dashboard/README.md

 **Files:**

 The **"Dashboard.pdf"** documents the overview of dashboard functionality, methodology, instructions on setting up the project, and the resources.

-For documentation purposes, the code is divided into two parts.
+For documentation purposes, the code is divided into two parts:

 **"functions.py"**: the functions that power the dashboard.

 **"Statistic Portfolio Optimization Dashboard.py"**: the complete implementation of where these functions are imported and how the dashboard is created.

 Python version 3.11.9